exercism/gleam/docs/ABOUT.md

 # About

-[Gleam](https://gleam.run/) is designed with the followinng principles in mind:
+[Gleam](https://gleam.run/) is designed with the following principles in mind:

 ##Be safe